 It may also have to do with the Rule of Two and the Sith penchant for Chronic Backstabbing Disorder.
 Luke's obvious bait.
 If Vader or Palpatine make a play for Luke, the situation is going to end with at least one less Sith for Yoda and Obi-Wan to deal with.
 And even if the surviving Sith manages to corrupt Luke?
 Well, they have their ace in the hole over on Alderaan who has everything but the Force training.
 The real money was on Leia.

 Another reason Vader doesn't go to Tatooine even though Obi-Wan is doing a very poor job of hiding is because, the last time they fought, Obi-Wan KICKED HIS ASS.
 Anakin/Vader was young and powerful and Obi-Wan still left him with one working arm and burned nearly to death when they fought.
 Confronting him after having 3 of his limbs replaced and his body dependent on a mobile life support system is not a good idea.
 The best strategy is for Vader to wait years as he grows more powerful in the Dark Side of the Force while Obi-Wan, assumed to be hardly using his Jedi skills in hiding, grows older and weaker.
-Vader doesn't realize that Obi-Wan is also learning how to still keep his identity when he dies instead of becoming one with the Force like other Jedi.
+Vader doesn't realize that Obi-Wan is also learning how to keep his identity when he dies instead of becoming one with the Force like other Jedi.

 The scene in the cantina where Obi-Wan cuts off a guy's arm for harassing them comes off as pretty harsh at first, from a guy who's supposed to be a protector of the peace.
-Then it occurred to me that as long as you can retrieve the arm (i.e. it doesn't fall down a shaft in Cloud City) it's probably pretty trivial to reattach severed limbs in the Star Wars galaxy.
+Then it occurred to me that as long as you can retrieve the arm (i.e. it doesn't fall down a shaft in Cloud City), it's probably pretty trivial to reattach severed limbs in the Star Wars galaxy.
 We can do that today, and we don't have medical droids and a galaxy-spanning civilization.
-So what Obi-Wan did was, long term, probably no worse than breaking a guy's nose is to us.
+So what Obi-Wan did was, long term, probably no worse than what breaking a guy's nose is to us.

 The only problem being that apparently they can't.
 For example, Count Dooku cut off Anakin's arm and they gave him a prosthetic, rather than reattach his original arm which was laying on the floor of the hangar.
 Possibly being cut off by a super-hot laser sword damages tissue in such a way that it cannot be healed.
 But more likely this is just a case of Technology Marches On and Lucas wanted to preserve the idea of permanent injury being possible even though real-world technology implies that they should be able to do better than they do.
-Certainly it is an open question as to why there were no better medical treatments available for Vader's many injuries.
+Certainly it is an open question why there were no better medical treatments available for Vader's many injuries.
 While a portable iron lung that you could wear might have seemed spiffy back in the 1970s, nowadays we would be talking more about lung transplants if a donor were available (and I doubt that a Sith Lord would hesitate to have somebody carved up to get themselves some spare parts).

 The point about Vader's suit is explained in the expanded universe.
 Palpatine specifically used old technology to rebuild Vader so that he would constantly be aware that he belongs to Palpatine now.